RevolverCoin/bitcoin-wallet/wallet/README.md

 Download the [Android NDK](https://developer.android.com/ndk), then unpack it to your workspace directory.
 Point your `ANDROID_NDK_HOME` variable to the unpacked Android NDK directory.

-Finally, you can build Bitcoin Wallet and sign it with your development key.
+Finally, you can build RevolverCoin Wallet and sign it with your development key.
 Again in your workspace,
 use:

     # first time only